bezmenovd/h3players/src/web/src/meta/privacy_policy/en.md

 (the “Operator”).
 Contact email: contact@h3players.com.

-The Operator does not collect data that directly identifies a user, such as name, government ID, residential address, phone number, or email address.
+The Operator does not collect data that directly identifies a user.

 ### 2. Categories of Data Processed